microsoft/Federal-Business-Applications/demos/power-automate-arcgis-http/README.md

 To complete the second section, you will need to have a registered Application in ArcGIS.
 If you do not have an Application you can create one by following steps 1-4 in the [ArcGIS Documentation](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/tutorials/register-your-application/)

 ### Create a Table to Store Data
 We will query the service for information about trails.
-To store this information, create an Table called ArcGIS in Dataverse with the custom fields below.
-Note that the Primary Name field should be TRL_NAME:
+To store this information, create an Table called **ArcGIS** in Dataverse with the custom fields below.
+Note that the **Primary Name** field should be **TRL_NAME**:

 | Field Name | Data Type |
 | --------- | :---: |